SusanGrace1/SusanGrace_-Data_Analyst_Portfolio/README.md

 - Matplotlib & Seaborn - Data Visualization
 - Pandas & numpy - Data Manipulation, Data Cleaning, Removing Duplicates and Data Aggregation.

+### Exploratory Data Analysis

+Before diving into the data analysis, we made the following educated guesses based on industry knowledge and logical reasoning:

+1.**Budget:** We assumed that a higher budget would result in higher gross earnings.
+2. **Company:** We believed that movies produced by more prestigious or larger companies would have higher budgets and, consequently, higher gross earnings.

 ### Code:
 [Code used](https://github.com/SusanGrace1/Grace-s_Portfolio/blob/main/_Movie%20Industry%20Data%20Analysis%20Code.ipynb)